codeclimate/codeclimate-rubocop/config/contents/lint/raise_exception.md

 `Exception`.
 Alternatively, make `Exception` a fully qualified class name with an explicit namespace.

+### Safety:

+This cop is unsafe because it will change the exception class being raised, which is a change in behaviour.

 ### Example:
     # bad
     raise Exception, 'Error message here'